 Climate change is a principal risk factor for both our business and society at large.
 For example, temperature increases and extreme weather events (storms, floods, droughts) can drastically raise the cost of raw materials and packaging, which in turn can affect the affordability of our products.
-Mitigating climate change starts by reducing our own environmental impact, which is why we measure our GHG footprint and track our progress towards halving our GHG impact by 2030.
+Mitigating climate change starts by reducing our own environmental impact, which is why we measure our GHG footprint and track our progress.

 How do we calculate our GHG footprint?

 We have been calculating our GHG footprint across the value chain since 2010, measuring the emissions across the lifecycle of a large group of products that are representative of our 12 product categories (Beverage, Deodorant, Dressings, Hair Care, Ice Cream, Home & Hygiene, Fabric Solutions, Fabric Sensations, Oral Care, Savoury, Skin Care and Skin Cleansing).

 Our footprint focuses on 14 key countries (Brazil, China, France, Germany, India, Indonesia, Italy, Mexico, Netherlands, Russia, South Africa, Turkey, UK, and the US), which represent around 60–70% of our total global sales volumes.
 Within the 14 key countries, the footprint accounts for at least 80% of sales volumes.